68 things I learned at Devoxx Belgium 2022

 6. Simple way to cache => declarative cache @typePolicy (also in extra.graphqls)

-I didn’t learn much attending this talk, not because it wasn’t interesting but because I’ve already read/listened/watched so much on this topic (I went to her talk because the other one I was interested in at the same time disappointed me) but I would definitely recommend the talk to anyone who’s not (very) informed on the topic as it’s a great summary in less than 30 minutes!
+I didn’t learn much attending this talk, not because it wasn’t interesting but because I’ve already read/listened/watched so much on this topic, but I would definitely recommend the talk to anyone who’s not (very) informed on the topic as it’s a great summary in less than 30 minutes!
 Still, I would say that I’ve learnt that…

 1. It seems that not only women care about this topic!
-I was pleased to see that most of the audience was male (worth to mention that I’d say the attendees were probably 95% male during these two days of deep dive) and that there were questions from them in the end, but also really encouraging reactions on Twitter from male attendees.
+I was pleased to see that most of the audience was male (worth to mention that the attendees to the convention were probably 95% male during these two days of deep dive) and that there were questions from them in the end, but also really encouraging reactions on Twitter from male attendees.

 1. It’s possible to set breakpoints without suspension of the execution in IntelliJ (hold shift+click to place the breakpoint).